jonnycarling/training/README.md

     install.packages("stats", dependencies = T)
     library(stats)

+Specifying "dependencies = T" tells R that you also want to install any other packages that the "stats" package requires to run.

 ### STEP 7: Let's try a basic between-subjects t-test!
 Ok, let's see if there is a *programme* effect (prog.type) of *antisocial personality disorder* (apd).